 Chestnut flour is simply ground, dried chestnuts.
 Unlike some other nut flours, it is very fine and makes a smooth paste when combined with water.
 It is naturally gluten free and has a slightly sweet, nutty flavor.

 While it's far from a popular ingredient in the US (or Australia, as I found), it is relatively common in Northern Italy and parts of France where chestnuts are an important crop.
-There you'll find it in a few traditional recipes including necci (a kind of pancake similar to my chestnut crepes), pastas and baked goods.
+There you'll find it in a few traditional recipes including necci (a kind of pancake similar to my chestnut crepes), chestnut pasta and baked goods.

 It adds a lovely flavor, but can lead to a dense texture in some cases.
 I found it worked well in my chestnut brownies, but in bread, you definitely have to mix it with another flour or flours.
 Using a bit of rye in these rolls as well adds a bit more depth and balances out the slight sweetness.
 Using mainly wheat flour, though, ensures you still get a nice texture.